shengyi-z/MAIS202_Project/README.md

 ## File Structure
 - `app.py`: Main application file containing the codebase for data processing and model inference.
+- Additional files may include datasets and model scripts.

 ## Requirements
 To run this project, you will need the following: